TapiocaFox/Daijishou/DSESS.md

 DSESS URL including below parts and parameters.

 ### The body URL
 The body URL contains the search engine HTTPS URL with template tags.
 The template tags will apply immediately before the URL parameters be analyzed.
+And DSESS defined arguments will be extracted and removed.
 For example:

 `https://www.google.com/search?q={scraperKeyword}&hl={localeLanguage}&tbm=isch`

-Concat with following arguments.
+Concatenate with following arguments.
-All arguments must be translated to URL encoded string.
+All arguments must be translated to URL query encoded string.

 #### 1. Target site regex argument
 `dsess_target_site=` + Target site regex.

-For example:
+For example: `^https:\/\/www.romspedia.com\/roms\/.*$`.
-`^https:\/\/www.romspedia.com\/roms\/.*$`
+It will matches all links available from search results from search engine.
+And if matched, the selector argument will be used in next process.

-And don't forget to translate it to URL encoded string like others arguments.
+And don't forget to translate it to URL encoded query string like others arguments.

 #### 2. Selector argument
 `dsess_selector=` + CSS selector.